ggandor/leap.nvim/README.md

 mandatory field being `pos` - a (1,1)-indexed tuple; this is the position of the label, and also the jump target, if there is no custom `action` provided.
 If you have targets in multiple windows, you also need to provide a `wininfo` field for each (`:h getwininfo()`).

-Targets can represent anything that has a position in the window, like Tree-sitter nodes, etc.
+Targets can represent anything with a position, like Tree-sitter nodes, etc.

 <details>
 <summary>Example: linewise motions</summary>